steve3535/gitlab-university/day-3/0-gitlab-predefined-variables.md

     - install_dependencies
 ```

-> **Why we find and replace in HTML files**: When Gatsby builds our site, it converts our React components to static HTML files in the `public` directory.
-We add markers to our React components, but need to replace those markers in the *generated* HTML after the build is complete.
+> **Why this approach works better**: By using environment variables with the `GATSBY_` prefix, we ensure that:
+> 1. The variables are available during build time
+> 2. They're also included in the client-side JavaScript bundle
+> 3. React will hydrate with the correct values, not placeholders
+> 4. The version info will remain visible after page load

 ## Step 4: Add Version Verification to Deployment Tests

-Now, let's enhance our deployment test to verify that the correct version is deployed:
+Now, let's update our deployment test to verify that the correct version is deployed:

 ```yaml
 deployment_test: